rot256/zed-sagemath/README.md

-In the future I hope to add a language server: exploring if rewriting the Sage-specific expressions to Python (or simply using the Sage compiled) and using a Python language server is feasible.
+In the future I hope to add a language server: exploring if rewriting the Sage-specific expressions to Python (or simply using the Sage compiled) together with a Python language server is feasible.

 ## Contributing